USA +1 949 212 7905

 ME +971 5214 72737

-This is a dietitian’s dream – the only comprehensive nutrition workbench with a single dashboard supportive of the Academy’s Nutrition Care Process, ASPEN’s Guidelines for Nutrition Focused Physical Assessment, equipped with all eNCPT terminologies.
+This is a dietitian’s dream – a comprehensive single dashboard supportive of the Academy’s Nutrition Care Process, ASPEN’s Guidelines for Nutrition Focused Physical Assessment, equipped with all eNCPT terminologies.
 The system ensures each and every clinical nutrition documentation regulatory requirement is met and compliant.
 The communication between RDs and MDs is vastly improved, allowing for expedited implementation of intervention procedures for each patient.
-Pre-built with all the essentials, the workbench is also 100% customizable to each individual hospital clinical nutrition department's needs.
+The system comes pre-built with all the essentials and is also 100% customizable to each individual hospital clinical nutrition department's needs.

-The ML system communicates with the electronic medical record in use through HL7 and FHIR interfacing.
-Goes above and beyond capabilities, as compared to a build with interdisciplinary electronic medical records which improves workflows for dietitians everyday.
-Ongoing IT support is provided to maximize quality of program output.
-Implementation is completed within 30-60 days.
-What are you waiting for?
+The ML system communicates with the electronic medical record through HL7 and FHIR bi-driectional interfacing.
+This dashboard is far superior in capabilities as compared to a cutom build with interdisciplinary electronic medical records.
+Implementation is completed within 60-90 days.

 Eliminates the need for daily manual patient screening within the clinical nutrition department.
 The system architecture supports automation of screening patient data that will define risk for each patient, generate a patient assessment list for each dietitian with unit assignment and organize the patient due dates by level of risk.
 This screening task is in real time 24/7, providing the dietitians with the most up to date assessment assignments all day, every day.
 As a patient status fluctuates, the assessment list will automatically update if the risk level changes based on the patient status.